subhash-malireddy/aeroranger-login-proxy/README.md

-# Getting Started with Fastify-CLI [Fastify-CLI](https://www.npmjs.com/package/fastify-cli)
+# Subash Exercise - Aeroranger
 This project was bootstrapped with Fastify-CLI.
+Getting Started with Fastify-CLI [Fastify-CLI](https://www.npmjs.com/package/fastify-cli)

+***Please edit the .env.example to .env and add proper login endpoint for this app to worok as expected.***
 ## Available Scripts

 In the project directory, you can run: